 #1 The Brazen Head: Dublin Oldest Pub

-The Brazen Head is the oldest bar in Dublin and quite possibly the most famous pub in Dublin, too.
-It’s a landmark, an institution and – in our opinion – one of the must visit pubs in Dublin, Ireland.
+The Brazen Head is the oldest bar in Dublin and quite possibly the most famous, too.
+It’s a landmark, an institution and – in our opinion – one of the absolute must visit pubs in Dublin, Ireland.

-The Brazen Head menu features some of the best pub food in Dublin, Ireland (the Beef and Guinness Stew is rave-worthy!).
+The Brazen Head menu features some of the best pub food in Dublin, Ireland, including their famous Beef and Guinness Stew!

-However, what we best like about The Brazen Head is the live music.
-With musicians scheduled 7 days a week and trad sessions on Sunday afternoons, we rank it as one of the best pubs in Dublin for Irish music.
+However, what we love about The Brazen Head is the live music.
+With performers scheduled 7 days a week and trad sessions on Sunday afternoons, we also rank it as one of the best pubs in Dublin for Irish music!

 #2 The Temple Bar Pub in Dublin